Gwan-Siu/gwansiu.github.io/_posts/2017-12-15-Image-Enhancement.markdown

 ---
 layout:     post
-title:      "Image Processing-image enhancement"
+title:      "Image Processing-Image Enhancement"
 date:       2017-12-15 12:00:00
 author:     "GwanSiu"
 catalog: true
 tags:
     - Image Processing
 ---
->In this chapter, image enhancement techology is introduced.
+>In this article, image enhancement techology is introduced.
 It mainly contains: (1) Quantization and smapling; (2) Point operation: histogram equalization; (3) Spatial filter: box average(local mean filter), gaussian kernel, bilateral filter, and guided filter.

 ## 1. Image Quantization
 Image is an high dimensional array.
 Conventionally, sensors in the camera convert continuous signals to discrete signals and stroe them in 2 or 3 dimensional array.
 This process usually contains **spatial sampling** and **quantization**, as shown in the figure.